Nik89/CanOverhead/ROADMAP.md

 - Payload content input accepted (radio button or similar to select input type) also as comma-separated list of bits, e.g. `1,0,1,1`, or hexadecimal, e.g. `0b12`.
 Case insensitive, zero-padding to the left required so `b12` is invalid.
+- Make stuff bits bold in the provided output

 [0.4.0]